If you are a hammer, everything looks like a nail

 Similarly, as an embryo develops in the mother's womb, its DNA is edited substantially to reduce its growth rate, and the size of the placenta.
 In such a way, the competing interests of the father ('large strong children') and the mother ('survive pregnancy') are balanced.
 Such 'imprinting' can only happen within the mother, since the father's genome doesn't know anything about the size of the mother.

 Recently, it is also becoming clear that the metabolic status of the parents influences the chances of long life, cancer and diabetes in their grandchildren.
-This also makes sense, as surviving in a food poor climate may require a different metabolic structure than surviving in a fast food environment.
+This also makes sense, as surviving in a food poor climate may require a different metabolic strategy than in one where food is abundantly available.

 Mechanisms behind epigenetics and imprinting are 'methylation', which attaches methyl groups to DNA to 'flip' their activation status, but also histone modification, which can curl up DNA so it is not activated.